PAPA-allen/PAPA-allen/README.md

 ###

-<p align="left">I'm a passionate and skilled Full-Stack Software Engineer with a focus on building scalable, high-performance web and mobile applications.
+<p align="left">I'm a passionate and skilled Full-Stack Software Engineer from Ghana with a focus on building scalable, high-performance web and mobile applications.
 My expertise spans both front-end and back-end development, with a keen eye for performance optimization and user-centered design.
 I thrive in collaborative environments and enjoy solving complex problems using the latest technologies.</p>

 ###